The History of Log Masters Restorations

 Restructure Log Masters

 In March 2020, Nick, Dawn Smith, and Scott Futrell decided to restructure Log Masters, LLC.
-We loved the idea of training the following “log masters” and maintaining the high standards the name implies.
+We loved the idea of training “log masters” and maintaining the high standards the name implies.
 We wanted to be known as the name to call for all your log needs.
+That is one reason we did a trademark search before officially naming the business and applying for the trademark.
+In 2023, our logo and name were trademark-approved.

 Base of Operations